 - Marking scale

 - 7-point grading scale

 - Censorship form

 Reexam as ordinary exam.

-If the requirements is not met a report on a given topic need to be handed in no later than 2 weeks before the re-exam.
+If the requirements are not met a report on a given topic must be handed in no later than 2 weeks before the re-exam.

 Criteria for exam assesment